- The South Carolina lakes offer a huge variety of fish, especially bass, crappie, catfish, and sunfish.

-Nestled in the south of the United States, South Carolina is a state rich in history, culture, and delicious cuisine.
+Nestled in the southern United States, South Carolina is a state rich in history, culture, and delicious cuisine.
 The scenery is equally breathtaking, with majestic mountains, stunning coastlines, and picturesque forests.
 South Carolina is also known for its numerous lakes.
 Its biggest lakes cover 683.4 square miles, which is quite a bit for one of the country’s smallest states.
 These lakes are a cultural institution and a way to pass the time in this beautiful state.

-Although the state’s scenic coastline and historic towns draw attention, most inhabitants prefer to spend their time fishing, resting, swimming, or boating in the lakes.
+Although the state’s scenic coastline and historic towns draw attention, most inhabitants prefer to spend their time fishing, resting, swimming, or boating at the lakes.
 Whether you are on vacation in South Carolina or a resident, the lakes within the state provide a wealth of recreational choices.
 In addition, they make an excellent excuse to go out of the city.
 Below, we will explore the 10 biggest lakes in South Carolina.

 The 10 Biggest Lakes in South Carolina